-Sun-kissed beachy waves were the popular look and women had several hair tools and products to create them at home or at a salon.
+Sun-kissed beachy waves are the popular look and women have several hair tools and products to create them at home or at a salon.

-With women winning the right to vote it was time for a more liberating hairstyle: the short bob.
+With women winning the right to vote, time for a more liberating hairstyle: the short bob.

-Red hair locks and pin curls.
-When Queen Elizabeth flaunted this hairstyle it quickly became a fashion trend defining those times.
-Women even plucked their hairlines and eyebrows like her!
+When Queen Elizabeth flaunts this hairstyle, it quickly becomes a fashion trend.
+Women even pluck their hairlines and eyebrows like Her Majesty!

-In Ancient Egypt, people used hair gel made from a fatty substance to style their hair!
+In Ancient Egypt, people use hair gel made from a fatty substance to style their hair!